 Sally Ride was selected as an astronaut candidate by NASA in 1978, the same year she earned her doctorate in physics from Stanford University.
 It was also the first year NASA had accepted women into its class.
 By 1979, Ride had finished her astronaut training and was eligible for assignment, according to NASA.

 In 1983, she was delegated to mission STS-7 on the space shuttle Challenger.
-When the Challenger launched into the stratosphere on April 4, 1983, Ride became the first American woman to go to space.
-(The first woman ever in space was Russian cosmonaut Valentina Tereshkova in 1963.)
+When it launched into the stratosphere on April 4, 1983, Ride became the first American woman to go to space.
+(The first woman in space was Russian cosmonaut Valentina Tereshkova in 1963.)

 Until 1984, the Olympic Games did not feature a women's marathon event.
-Men's marathon races, however, had been featured since 1896.
+The men's marathon, however, had been featured since 1896.
 Some 90 years later, the first women's marathon was held at the 1984 Summer Olympics in Los Angeles, California.
-The race included 50 competitors from 28 countries.
-Joan Benoit of the United States finished the race in first place and took home the gold medal.
+The race included 50 competitors from 28 countries, but it was Joan Benoit who finished first, winning a gold medal for the U.S. in the historic event.

-Penny Harrington's 1985 appointment as the chief of the Portland Police Bureau made her the first woman to ever head a major police department in the United States.
+Penny Harrington's 1985 appointment as chief of the Portland Police Bureau made her the first woman to head a major police department in the U.S.

 Harrington started her police career in 1964, nearly 20 years before becoming chief.
 Unfortunately, she was pushed out of her role after just 18 months.
 But Harrington went on to create the National Center for Women & Policing, an organization dedicated to bringing more women into the police force and helping them gain promotions within it.

-1986: Ann Bancroft is the first woman to complete a trek to the North Pole.
+1986: Ann Bancroft becomes the first woman to complete a trek to the North Pole

-At the age of 29, Ann Bancroft of Scandia, Minnesota, became the first woman to complete an expedition to the North Pole by sled and by foot in 1986.
-The trip took her 56 days to compete.
+At the age of 29, Ann Bancroft of Scandia, Minnesota, became the first woman to complete an expedition to the North Pole 1986.
+Traveling only be sled and foot, the trip took her 56 days to compete.

-1987: Aretha Franklin is the first woman inducted into the Rock & Rock Hall of Fame.
+1987: Aretha Franklin becomes the first woman inducted into the Rock & Rock Hall of Fame

-Two decades after the release of her first hit album, I Never Loved a Man the Way I Love You, Aretha Franklin became the first woman to be inducted into the Rock & Roll Hall of Fame in 1987.
-The Queen of Soul was the only woman to receive the honor that year (out of 15 inductees) and the only solo woman performer to be honored until LaVern Baker in 1991.
-The organization had started making inductions in 1986, although all 10 of those initial inductees were men.
+Two decades after the release of her 1967 hit album, I Never Loved a Man the Way I Love You, Aretha Franklin became the first woman to be inducted into the Rock & Roll Hall of Fame in 1987.
+Out of 15 inductees, the "queen of soul" was the only woman to receive the honor that year, and the only solo woman performer to be honored until LaVern Baker in 1991.

-1989: Ileana Ros-Lehtinen becomes the first Latina elected to Congress.
+1989: Ileana Ros-Lehtinen becomes the first Hispanic woman elected to Congress

-Born in Cuba, Ileana Ros-Lehtinen's family immigrated to the U.S. when she was seven years old.
+Born in Cuba, Ileana Ros-Lehtinen and her family immigrated to the U.S. when she was seven years old.
 She started her political career in 1982 as a member of the Florida House of Representatives before eventually joining the Florida Senate in 1986.

-1990: Antonia Novello becomes the first female U.S. Surgeon General.
+1990: Antonia Novello becomes the first female surgeon general

 The American Dental Association (ADA) is the world's oldest and largest dental association.
 And while the ADA was established in 1859, it didn't see its first female president until more than 100 years later.
 Born in Alaska, Geraldine Morrow joined the ADA in 1984, serving as the organization's first female trustee.
 In 1991, she was named the ADA's 128th president, making her the first woman to lead the organization.

 Carol Moseley Braun was first elected to public office in 1978, serving as a member of the Illinois House of Representatives for 10 years.
-Braun strived to bring diversity into democracy, and in 1991, she entered the race for Senate against Alan Dixon and Alfred Hofeld.
-She was appointed to the Senate in 1992—making her the first black woman to hold the title of senator.
+Braun strived to bring diversity into democracy, and in 1991, she entered the race for Senate against Alan Dixon and Alfred Hofeld, winning the seat in 1992 and becoming the first black woman to hold the title of senator.

-1993: Janet Reno becomes the first female U.S. Attorney General.
+1993: Janet Reno becomes the first female attorney general

 Since 1789, the U.S. Attorney General had always been male.
 But, in 1993, Janet Reno changed that.
 Reno was nominated by President Bill Clinton that year and confirmed by the Senate soon after.

-Prior to her appointment, Reno had served as a staff member for the Judiciary Committee of the Florida House of Representatives and the State Attorney in Miami.
-She remained in the role of Attorney General until 2001, making her the longest serving Attorney General in the 20th century.
+Prior to her appointment, Reno had served as a staff member for the Judiciary Committee of the Florida House of Representatives and as a state attorney in Miami.
+She remained in the role of attorney general until 2001, making her time in the position the longest in the 20th century.